 The Burner Plus irons are available in 3- through 9-iron, and four different types of wedges.
 Shafts are available in both graphite and steel designs.
 The clubs also feature a cavity badge, which increases feel and aids in vibration management.
 The Burner Plus is available in both men's and ladies versions.

 The Burner Plus irons were designed for players looking for some consistency and distance from their irons.
 Lighter and longer shafts lead to greater clubhead speed, and more distance.
 The inverted cone produces more ball speed, which also yields added distance.
 Perimeter weighting around the iron head provides forgiveness on off-center strikes, and the wide and beveled sole makes the irons easy to launch, resulting in a predictable trajectory.

 Due to the oversized clubface, the Burner Plus irons aren't ideal for accomplished ball-strikers who are content with their current distances.
 As a game improvement iron, the oversized clubface and wide sole could also be a turn-off at address for those top-level players.

 Buying TaylorMade Burner Plus Irons

-For those looking to shed a few strokes in their quest for a single-digit handicap via added distance and ball height, the TaylorMade Burner Plus line of irons just might be the ticket to such a goal.
+For those looking to shed a few strokes in their quest for a single-digit handicap via added distance, forgiveness and consistency, the TaylorMade Burner Plus line of irons just might be the ticket to such a goal.
 Low handicappers should look elsewhere.